 Transitional DPT programs offer a path for physical therapists with a bachelor’s or master’s to earn a doctorate degree.
-Designed for licensed PTs, transitional doctor of physical therapy programs may come in flexible formats, including online and hybrid programs.
+Designed for licensed Physical Therapists, transitional doctor of physical therapy programs may come in flexible formats, including online and hybrid programs.
 Check out our list of transitional DPT programs that might help you boost your professional readiness.
 Or, keep reading to learn more about pursuing a transitional DPT.

 List of Transitional Doctor of Physical Therapy Programs